openculinary/hashedixsearch/README.md

 # hashedixsearch

-`hashedixsearch` is a lightweight in-process search engine for Python, with support for stemming, synonyms, custom token analyzers, and query match highlighting.
+`hashedixsearch` is a lightweight in-process search engine for Python, with support for stemming, custom token analyzers, and query match highlighting.

 ## Usage